Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: Abstract

 \section{Abstract}

-Methods are presented to derive with the aid of the computer mathematics software system SageMath the Multivariate Quadratic equation systems (MQ) for the input and output bit variables of a cryptographic S-box starting from its algebraic expressions.
-Motivation to this work were the results of recent articles \cite{cui2014:aes,cui2011:AIA,courtois2002:algres} which we have verified and extended in an original way, to our knowledge, not yet published elsewhere.
-At the same time we present results contrary to the published ones which cast serious doubts on the suitability of previously presented formulas, supposed to quantify the resistance of S-boxes against algebraic attacks. \\*[1ex] \textbf{Key Words} -- Algebraic cryptanalysis, algebraic attack resistance, multivariate quadratic polynomial equation system, S-box, SageMath, polynomial quotient ring, SAT solver, Rijndael AES, Lagrange polynomial, algebraic expression.
+A new method to derive Multivariate Quadratic equation systems (MQ) for the input and output bit variables of a cryptographic S-box from its algebraic expressions with the aid of the computer mathematics software system SageMath is presented.
+We consolidate the deficiency of previously presented MQ metrics, supposed to quantify the resistance of S-boxes against algebraic attacks. \\*[1ex] \textbf{Key Words} -- Algebraic attack resistance, algebraic cryptanalysis, Lagrange polynomial, multivariate quadratic polynomial equation system, polynomial quotient ring, SageMath, SAT solver, S-box, Rijndael AES.